iotaledger/bridge.ixi/README.md

 ### Serialization
 Bridge.ixi makes use of [protocol buffers](https://developers.google.com/protocol-buffers/), an efficient, language-neutral mechanism for serializing structured data.
 With [protobuf3](https://developers.google.com/protocol-buffers/docs/proto3), the following languages are supported:
-Java, Python, Objective-C, C++, Dart, Go, Ruby, C#, JavaScript.
+Java, Python, Objective-C, C++, Dart, Go, Ruby, C#, JavaScript and PHP.
 Third-party implementations are also available for C, Rust, Elixir, Haskell, Swift and [many more](https://github.com/protocolbuffers/protobuf/blob/master/docs/third_party.md).
-#### How do I start with the protocol buffers?
+#### How to use protocol buffers?

 1) Download and install the protocol buffer compiler ([protoc](https://github.com/protocolbuffers/protobuf/releases)).
 2) Run the protocol buffer compiler for your module's language on the [.proto files](https://github.com/iotaledger/bridge.ixi/tree/master/src/main/java/org/iota/ict/ixi/protobuf/definition) to generate data access classes.
 3) Use these data access classes in your module project.
 They provide simple methods to build, serialize and deserialize your protocol buffer messages.

 Note that each message must be sent within a [wrapper message](https://github.com/iotaledger/bridge.ixi/blob/master/src/main/java/org/iota/ict/ixi/protobuf/definition/wrapper.proto).
-This is necessary so that the participants know what kind of message it is.
+This is necessary so that the participants easily know what kind of message it is.

 ## Installation